 They show us that during the day price moved steadily in one direction for perhaps a 150 pips or more, and then for whatever reason, be it news or technical reasons, the majority of traders changed their minds and exited, reversed or entered fresh new positions and drove price back to the opening price of the day, and all the better if they passed the opening price.
 This fresh new momentum usually lasts for 2 or 3 days and provides us with high probability trading opportunities.

 Pin bars are best traded with the trend and my favorite way to do this is to wait for price to break a support or resistance level and then retrace and test this level again.
 If support was broken, it will then become resistance, and vice versa if resistance was broken.
 This is called a change in polarity and these are the bee’s knee’s!

-Test this strategy using 25 EUR account from Plus500:
+Test this strategy using 30 USD account from XM:

 When the chart all lines up with momentum, a key level and a pin bar we have an awesome trading setup that I will jump on usually.
 However like all things in trading nothing is guaranteed, some pin bars don’t work out and you will lose trades, but so long as your winners are bigger than your losers you only need to win half the trades you enter and you will make money.

 If you are fed up looking at five minute charts and sitting all day at your computer, have a look at daily chart trading strategies involving price action, they are extremely profitable and you don’t need to sit at you computer for hours upon end getting know where.
 You could end up only spending 10 minutes per day at the close of the day looking at your charts setting your orders and then walking away.
 This is the stress free way to trade, and I know because I have done a lot of scalping on 30 second charts in the past!

 There are plenty of free resources out there and cheep books to learn from.
 Give yourself time to learn and you can get there.
 You can also visit my free website which covers all aspects of trading including price action, psychology and how to build your trading plan.